“I was twelve when I started fishing,” said Mamede, without any prompting on my part. He was still picking through his line.

 He thought about this for a bit.

 “The jangadas were different.
-They were made from piúba.”
+Most were made from piúba.”

-He made a fat circle with both hands to show the girth of the tree trunks used to construct the log rafts.
+He made a fat circle with both hands to show the girth of the tree trunks that were used to build the log rafts.
 “We couldn’t go inside to sleep because there was no inside.
 Only the deck.
 Sometimes it was cold and wet.”

 He looked up, crossed his arms over his chest and feigned a shiver.